johncheetham/othelloTk/README.md

  4. Start the game by left clicking to place a black stone.

-This is a work in progress so it will have bugs and minimal features.

 Usage
 -----
 You play black, computer plays white.